Heart hz 7.jpeg

 Composer

-I’ve written music most of my life and go wherever the creative spirit and moment take me.
-Presently I’m interested in using generative tools to develop and iterate on raw material and exploring different ways to shape and give meaning to these sounds.
+Presently I’m interested in building and using generative tools to develop and iterate on raw material and exploring different ways to shape and give meaning to these sounds.
 Two recent albums, Umori (2024) and Heart Hz (2022) are exemplary of this process.
-You can learn about this work and more here.
+Previous compositional work includes large-scale writing for choir (Come Holy Ghost), mixed ensemble (Oliver) and studio artifacts built from improvisation (Split Piece and Très).

 Producer